TanishaKothari/Quizzical/README.md

 - **Dark Mode Support**: Toggle between light and dark themes
 - **Instant Feedback**: See correct and incorrect answers highlighted after submission
 - **Score Tracking**: Get your final score and replay as many times as you want, with different question sets each time
+- **Social Sharing**: Share your scores on X, Facebook, WhatsApp, or copy to clipboard
 - **Randomized Answers**: Answer options are shuffled using the Fisher-Yates algorithm for fairness
 - **Fully Accessible**: Keyboard navigation, screen reader support, and comprehensive ARIA labels
 - **Mobile Responsive**: Works seamlessly on desktop, tablet, and mobile devices